If you use a Delphi component like a ListBox, Memo, TreeList, ListView,... and

 But you can speed up things enormously with the following tip:

-Here's a simple source code example for using this technique with a ListBox:
+Here's a simple source code example for using this technique with a ListBox containing 10000 items:

 ListBox1.Items.BeginUpdate; for i := 1 to 10000 do ListBox1.Items.Add('abcd'); ListBox1.Items.EndUpdate;

-Here's a source code example for using this technique with a Memo:
+Here's a source code example for using the technique with a Memo containing 5000 lines:

 Memo1.Lines.BeginUpdate; for i := 1 to 5000 do Memo1.Lines.Add('abcd'); Memo1.Lines.EndUpdate;